investwithdg/preferredsolutionstransport/README.md

 - **Dispatcher Queue**: Real-time view of orders ready for dispatch
 - **Driver Assignment**: Dispatchers can assign available drivers to orders
 - **Driver Dashboard**: Drivers can view assigned orders and update their status
-- **Admin Dashboard**: Complete management interface for users, drivers, orders, pricing, and logs
+- **Admin Dashboard**: Complete management interface for users, drivers, orders, pricing, logs, and system health checks
 - **Customer Tracking**: **Live map tracking** with driver location and ETA
+- **Track Portal**: Public /track lookup for customers and guests to validate orders and open live tracking
 - **Customer Dashboard**: Order history and active order management for customers
 - **HubSpot Sync**: Automatic contact and deal creation with **configurable pipelines and stages**
 - **Database**: Full audit trail and event logging